grafana/loki-workshop/docs/docs/lab2/02-create-dashboard.md

 1. From the transformations palette, add the **Series to rows** transformation.

+1. In the sidebar, click on the dropdown at the top and change the panel type to **Geomap**.

 1. In the **Panel options** sidebar, change the following settings:

     - Under **Map layers**, change the **Layer type** to **ArcGIS MapServer**.